wattanunteeratanapong/Rain-Man-1.0/README.md

 # Rain Man 1.0
 ![caca63488d914e978915f7a4262f20917515299e91b767fad0a8bd37f795add7 _SX1080_FMjpg_](https://github.com/user-attachments/assets/2f5021a9-748d-4e16-b6a9-ac283aee165e)<br><br>
 Have you ever watch a movie called "Rain Man"?
-Well "Rain Man" is a movie about two brother, the elder brother is a man who is really really smart he could remember everything that he saw, and he use this ability to outsmart the casino in a game of Blackjack using his brain calculating probability in his head and make a lot of money.
+Well "Rain Man" is a movie about two brother, the elder brother is a man who is really really smart he could remember everything that he saw, and he use this ability to outsmart the casino in a game of Blackjack, using his brain calculating probability in his head and make a lot of money.
 Blackjack is a game that heavily relie on math more than most of the other games, which often depend heavily on luck or bluffing.
-With a good mathmatic strategy, i might be able to turn an odd to my favor just like a Rain Man did.
+With a good mathmatical strategy, i might be able to turn an odd to my favor just like a Rain Man did.
 So i decide to do this project, to replicate his play style. <br><br>

 ## Overview